 Fizz

 The appellations of Montlouis and Vouvray produce several sparkling cuvées, whether they are pét-nats (natural wines without the addition of liqueur) or traditional method sparkling wines.
-Generally speaking, they are aperitif wines rather than made for sophisticated foods, though there are some exceptions.
+Generally speaking, they are wines to serve with apératifs rather than made for sophisticated foods, though there are some exceptions.
 These include Huet and Clos Naudin in Vouvray and La Taille aux Loups and François Chidaine in Montlouis.
 Their delicacy and lightness make them good aperitif wines as they don’t overwhelm the palate before a meal, but they can also be enjoyed with paté, smoked salmon, cured meats and oysters.